ninyancat13/models/statistical-methods-and-models.md

 Very easily, you will notice that the accuracy for this model is very very high, at 99.9%!!
 Wow!
 You have hit the jackpot and holy grail (*scream and run around the room, pumping the fist in the air several times*)!

-But….(well you know this is coming right?) what if I mentioned that the positive over here is actually someone who is sick and carrying a virus that can spread very quickly?
+But...(well you know this is coming right?) what if I mentioned that the positive over here is actually someone who is sick and carrying a virus that can spread very quickly?
 Or the positive here represent a fraud case?
 Or the positive here represents terrorist that the model says its a non-terrorist?
 Well you get the idea.
 The costs of having a mis-classified actual positive (or false negative) is very high here in these three circumstances that I posed.

 OK, so now you realized that accuracy is not the be-all and end-all model metric to use when selecting the best model…now what?